SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_EN8090.md

 ### General Settings Page

-This page contains general Dataminer settings, as well as the **DCF** settings.
+This page contains general DataMiner settings, as well as the **DCF** settings.

 To configure the DCF settings, in the **DataMiner Connectivity Framework** section, click the **Configure...** button.